What To Do When Your MacBook Doesn't Shut Down

 3. When the login window appears, release the shift key.
 Afterward, log in as you usually do.

-Read Also : How to Take Screenshot on Apple MacBook Air & Pro
+Read Also: How to Take Screenshots on Apple MacBook Air & Pro

 ● Reset your SMC

-SMC refers to the System Management Controller, which holds the responsibility of low-level functions on the MacBook.
+SMC refers to the System Management Controller responsible for low-level MacBook functions.
 It is a chip placed in the MacBook's logic keyboard.
 It is accountable for keyboard backlighting, battery charging, and power management.
 Often, the SMC causes power issues in your MacBook.
-If you face chronic shut down problems, you can try to reset the SMC and see whether it works.
+If you face chronic shutdown problems, try resetting the SMC and seeing whether it works.
 For Macbooks with removable batteries:-

 1. Turn your Macbook off.